pavlo-myskov/boutique-ado/README.md

 # Boutique Ado
 B2C E-Commerce Django-based Web Application.
-It is a fully functional online store with a shopping cart, checkout, and payment capabilities, as well as the admin interface to manage the store.
+It is a fully functional online store with a shopping cart, checkout, and payment capabilities, as well as an admin interface to manage the store.

 Live Demo: https://boutique-ado-b2c.herokuapp.com/